 Max Streicher—Artist Statement

 Inflatables have had an important place in my work since 1989.
 In most of these sculptures and installations I have used industrial fans and simple valve mechanisms to animate sewn forms with lifelike gestures.
-My use of light and papery materials, like Tyvek (and more recently nylon spinnaker), has been significant to the character of their development, specifically to my focus on movement.
-The weightlessness of this material allows it to respond with surprising subtlety to the action of air within it.
-I use air to animate my work because it provides an effortless naturalism.
-It not only looks right, it feels right, recollecting our sensation of breath.
+Most of these works have been made of lightweight and papery fabrics such as Tyvek or nylon spinnaker.
+The weightlessness of these materials allows them to respond with surprising subtlety to the action of air within and around them.